vinisalazar/BioProv/paper/paper.md

 We present a software library that allows users to create and run bioinformatics workflows while capturing provenance data during runtime, that can then be exported as W3C-PROV compliant documents.
-Provenance data can be imported and exported in widely-used and web-compatible formats, and users can collect domain-specific data in a fast and effortless manner.
-BioProv is written entirely in Python and its objects can be extended and customized to suit users' needs.
-This results in a library that can make computational biology projects more provenance-aware, setting BioProv as a valuable addition to the ecosystem of bioinformatics workflow tools.
+Provenance data can be imported and exported in widely-used and web-compatible formats, and this provenance is enriched with domain-specific data without much effort from the user.
+BioProv is written entirely in Python, benefitting from numerous existing libraries that complement it, and its objects can be extended and customized to suit users' needs.
+This results in a simple, lightweight yet powerful library that can make Python workflows provenance-aware, setting BioProv as a valuable addition to the ecosystem of bioinformatics workflow tools.

 # Acknowledgements